-A new iOS 9 email error has surfaced and is causing problems for many iPhone, iPad and iPod Touch owners.
-It appears to effect users who connect to their email using POP3, although some IMAP customers are also claiming they have issues.
+An iOS iPhone email error has surfaced and is causing problems for many iPhone, iPad, and iPod Touch owners.
+It appears to affect users who connect to their email using POP3, although some IMAP customers are also claiming they have issues.

 The problem is that you may get an error that says “Message not yet downloaded from server” whenever you attempt to open an email message with an attachment.
 The problem appears to be causing issues with both new and old emails.

-Some people say even claim they get this issue regardless if the message had an attachment – it effects all their mail.
+Some people say even claim they get this issue regardless of the message had an attachment – it affects all their mail.

 This problem appeared after iOS 9 was released.
-The recent updates to iOS 9.0.1 and iOS 9.0.2 seem to have failed to resolve the issue.
+The recent updates to iOS 12.1 seem to have failed to resolve the issue.
 Apple has not officially acknowledged the bug or said if a fix is planned.

 Switch from POP to IMAP

-The issue seems to effect POP email accounts so if you switch to IMAP it should fix the issue.
-I have created a list of POP and IMAP email setting for most of the popular email providers to help you figure out the new settings.
+The issue seems to affect POP email accounts so if you switch to IMAP it should fix the issue.

 Use a different email App